 Some of the factors that go into how many DNA matches you will have when you test.

-Were there major events outside the control of your ancestors?
+Were there events outside the control of your ancestors?

 History is complicated and filed with tragedy.
-Not all of the descendants of our ancestors survived to product offspring (and thus, people to show up on our DNA match lists).
+Not all of the descendants of our ancestors survived to produce offspring, and thus, people to show up on our DNA match lists).

-The number of DNA matches that you have depends greatly on where your recent ancestors were born.
+The number of DNA matches that you have depends greatly on where your recent ancestors were born, as I mentioned above.
+If you have recent ancestors born in a different country, you likely have 1st-4th cousins, and more distant cousins, living in that country.

 Some of your relatives might not be interested in DNA testing